ogecko/alpaca-benro-polaris/docs/installation.md

 Now you can start exploring ASCOM applications like Stellarium and Nina, or even write your own REST-based application.

 ### Troubleshooting
-If you don't see the `communications init... done` message then you may want to check the following items.
+If you don't see the `communications init... done` message then you may want to check the [Troubleshooting Guide](./troubleshooting.md) for steps to diagnose and fix any issues.
-1. Use the Alpaca Benro Polaris Driver log window to help diagnose your problem.
-The messages aim to help point you in the right direction.
-The driver will continue to retry connecting until you have resolved any issues.
-2. Confirm the Benro Polaris is in Astro Mode.
-3. Confirm the Benro Polaris Compass and Star Alignment steps are complete.
-4. Confirm the mini-PC has a connection with the polaris-XXXXX hotspot.
-5. Confirm the Benro Polaris App is still running (we hope to remove this requirement).
-6. Confirm your Cammera hasn't gone to power save mode.

 ### Installing the ASCOM Platform (OPTIONAL)
 ASCOM stands for Astronomy Common Object Model.
 It is a universal standard for Astronomy and used by many different applications and equipment manufacturers.
 The standard was modernised with a HTTP/REST API in 2018 under the ASCOM Alpaca initiative.
 This `Alpaca Benro Polaris Driver (ABP) commplies with the ASCOM ITelescopeV3 interface and provides an Alpaca ASCOM  REST API.